In Sara’s words…

 Being told you're ready to leave hospital is positive news.
 We explain the discharge procedure to help you return home.

-After being discharged from hospital the person you care for may need ongoing care and support, either at home or in a ...
+After being discharged from hospital you may need ongoing care and support, either at home or in a care home.

 Explore the options for paying for a care home: local authority funding, paying for yourself or NHS support.